Create-With-Code-Master/P1-Challenge/docs/instructions.md

 </details>

 <p><details><summary>Create and publish a {{site.data.assignment.git-curr-branch}} branch.</summary>

+- When creating the branch, select the option to bring your changes forward from the **{{site.data.assignment.get-prev-branch}}** branch.
+- If you forget to do this your work on the **{{site.data.assignment.get-prev-branch}}** branch (and all of the branches before it) will vanish.
+To recover, delete the **{{site.data.assignment.git-curr-branch}}** and recreate it.

 </details>

-<p><details><summary>Go to the <a href="{{site.data.assignment.lesson}}">lesson</a> and get ready to take notes.</summary>

-- Get headphones if you need them.
-- Start a page for this lesson in your notebook with a title and date.
+<p><details><summary>Find the Challenge-1/Instructions video in the Assets folder.
+Watch the video to see how the game should work.
+Make notes about what you need to fix.</summary>

+- Watch the video.
+- Attempt to play the game.
+- Make notes about the problems that you see in the game.
-- Review the learning targets to see what you should be focusing on.
+- Pick the first problem that you will work on.

-</details></p>

-<p><details><summary>Watch each video, taking notes on the new material.</summary>

-- Vocabulary
-- The Unity user interface
-- Implementing game mechanics.

 </details>

-<p><details><summary>After watching each video, do the steps in Unity.</summary>
+<p><details><summary>After watching the video, try to fix the bugs.</summary>

-If necessary refer to your notes (update them if you find yourself stuck).
-You can use the abreviated steps below each video for cues on what to do.
+If you're stuck, use the hints below:

 </details>